Recently it seems like quite a few things have been conspiring to nudge me into writing a post about ageing and athletic performance.

 My hope is that some of it might prove useful to anyone else in the same boat, trying to derive satisfaction from training and competing when PRs and visits to the podium are largely a thing of the past...

-Why do we tend to get slower as we get older?
+Why do we get slower as we get older?

 Whilst there's no completely universal agreement on the finer details, there's a general consensus in the research literature that, as far as endurance performance is concerned, most people’s abilities seem to peak somewhere in their late 20s or early 30s.
 There's then a significant and almost linear decline that kicks in from around 40 onwards.